-The amount of housing allowance available to veteran students differs when taking on-ground courses (compared to online).
-Students who are taking all of their courses on-ground must review their benefit eligibility in light of their change in enrollment status.
+The amount of housing allowance available to students using military benefits differs when taking on-campus courses (compared to online).
+Students who are taking all of their courses on-campus must review their benefit eligibility in light of their change in enrollment status.
 Please visit http://veterans.georgetown.edu/ for more information on Georgetown's Veterans Office and links to the US Department of Veterans Affairs.

-B. Changing from on-ground to online
+B. Changing from on-campus to online